Pools and spas safety

 The pool or spa area must be a separate enclosure on the property.
 No access is allowed directly from the dwelling or from any other outbuilding on the allotment.
 A safety barrier must be permanent and automatic.

 Gates must swing away from the pool, be self-closing, self-latching and have latches at specific heights.
 Specific barrier heights and other dimensions apply, including non-climbable zones around, and within, the pool or spa enclosure.

-Yes, you must obtain a building permit before you install a pool or spa, if it is capable of containing more than 30cm of water.
+Yes, you must get a building permit before you install a pool or spa, if it can containing more than 30cm of water.

-A Building Surveyor is responsible for issuing a Building Permit at the commencement of a building project.
-The surveyor can advise on documentation necessary to obtain the permit.
+A building surveyor issues building permits at the start of a building project.
+The surveyor can advise what you need to do to get the permit.